klogges5/capstone/README.md

 Therefore you can start directly with [DataPreparation](./DataPrep.ipnyb) there i've done some data analysis and plottings with this data.
 There i read the data from a sqllite database created before [prices_40.sql](./Data/prices_40.sql).
 The database consists of 2 tables `Prices` and `Stations`.

-For the forecasting i've created an extra jupyter notebook [Forecasting](./Forecasting.ipynb).
+The preparation and implementation for building a forecast model was done in the following notebook [Forecasting](./Forecasting.ipynb).